yashpatel7025/django-email-service-AUS/README.md

 - Frontend -> HTML, CSS, Bootstrap
 - Database -> MySQLite, Redis(for caching)

+## code archtecture

+## technical choices

+- Django framework -> for quick devlopment withing deadline, Django's motto says it all “the framework for developers with deadlines”
+- SQLite -> as application has only one table which store emails sent, also SQLite is suitable for small applications like this
+-  HTML, CSS, Bootstrap -> haven't really done much frontend dev, these are only frameworks i have used in past other than JS
+-  Redis -> best out there, very fast, more data types supported when compared to many key-value data stores

 ## leftout implementation due to time constraints

 - unit tests